 GeneCentric Diagnostics Inc. is now a commercial-stage company, said former LabCorp exec Dr. Myla Lai-Goldman, who is now CEO of GeneCentric and a venture partner with Hatteras Venture Partners.
 “We plan to use the equity raise to continue our mission of translating important cancer discoveries into clinically adopted diagnostics for pathologists, clinicians, and most importantly, patients,” she said.

 Its first product is the Lung Subtype Platform, a diagnostic that stratifies lung cancer patients into subtypes based on genes extracted from a tumor sample.
 It’s intended to help doctors determine the best therapeutic approaches for patients, which may include newer targeted therapies.
-LabCorp licensed and developed the first application of LSP, which it now offers through its specialty testing business.
+LabCorp licensed and developed the first order tramadol with paypal application of LSP, which it now offers through its specialty testing business.

 A second platform, a 13-gene hypoxia signature, is under development to identify cancer patients who may respond to anti-angiogenesis inhibitors.